ohmori7/kcn/README.md

 information in KCN is URL (or URI) while one in ICN is an IP address.
 That is, KCN separate a name of information into keywords and URLs.

   This package demonstrates how KCN works and what can be applications of KCN by providing an acutual implementation.
 We hope that this package could present an actual example of ICN in order to make ICN being in the wild.

-Quick start:
+Quick start
 ================================================================================
   First of all, build KCN binaries, and install them as follows.

 	1. install curl and jansson.
-	  Please see ``Tested environment and tips'' section in this document.
+	  Please see *Tested environment and tips* section in this document.
 	2. extract kcn-x.x.x.tar.gz, and move to extracted directry.
 	  % tar xfz kcn-x.x.x.tar.gz
 	  % cd kcn-x.x.x
-	3. If you check out source codes by git, please read ``Tips for build failures due to autoconf tools'' section in this document.
+	3. If you check out source codes by git, please read *Tips for build failures due to autoconf tools* section in this document.
-	4. run ``configure'' script.
+	4. run *configure* script.
 	  % ./configure
 	5. build KCN binaries.
 	  % make
 	6. install KCN binaries.
 	  % sudo make install

-When you need to specify other options for ``configure'' script, please consult with ``INSTALL'' file.
+When you need to specify other options for *configure* script, please consult with *INSTALL* file.

   After installation succeeds, you can demonstrate to resolve locators from identifier in KCN as follows:

 	  % key2loc keyword1 keyword2 keyword3